suhasdotcom/utility-projects/config-reader/README.md

 of course this kind of configuration is limited as you cannot name your config file's keys as per any java keyword.

 Oncoming:
-1) Authorize the config modifier person/token before config change.
+1) Authorize the config modifier person/token before config change (currently this can be done by unix user groups)
 2) Maintain a history of config change.